belle2/tools/doc/cvmfs_setup.rst

 will add them to the list of people who receive notifications for every future action in the merge request.

-.. note:: only the thumbs-up emoji reaction from a librarian counts as an approval.
+.. note:: Only a thumbs-up emoji reaction from a librarian at the bottom of
+    the merge request description counts as approval.
-    The "Approve" button only sends a notification but is not considered as an approval by the bot.
+    Clicking the "Approve" button only sends a notification and is not considered an approval by the bot.
     This is due to technical limitations of GitLab.

 The second requirement that must be fulfilled before the merge request can be merged, is that the pipeline has to be successful.
 After you opened a merge